 The soundtrack has to feature songs that match the mood and plot of the film.
 Check.
 "King's Dead" delights in the power transfer from stately T'Challa to militant Killmonger.
 Future, Jay Rock and Kendrick trade trampling verses over dark bells tolling.
 Miss them with the bullshit of noble leaders and honor among thieves.
 The trio only wants to destroy ideals and live on top.
 "All the Stars" imagines a sovereign Black future with SZA’s call to launch into an unknown cosmos fit for us.

 Lastly, the perfect soundtrack blends the gumbo of R&B and hip-hop from that year.
 “The Ways” tunes into Khalid's rustic voice and sets the story's fiction in our real, contemporary era.
 "Pray for Me," like much of Kendrick's catalog, includes and declares his self-determination politics with lines like "Who need a hero?
 You need a hero?
 Look in the mirror.
 There go your hero," which both nods at the film and hammers home its message.
 That cohesion of current Black music voices and trends can make or break the cultural relevance of a soundtrack, and producer Kendrick enrolled a superhero squad of hit makers from the here-and-now.

-And there we get the triumph of the Black Panther soundtrack.
+And there we get the triumph of the Black Panther album.
 Wakanda is a fictional nation, never occupied by plundering outsiders.
 In movies past, we couldn't witness a fantasy that free, where, despite conflict, we still won.
 We had to root for us despite unfriendly demises and cruel villainy.
 This time, we lived the experience of not having to choose between nation and family.
 Finally, we got a soundtrack that thrives on us living, us fighting and us victorious.